Low (David Bowie album)

 In later decades, critics have rated Low one of Bowie's best works, and it has appeared on several lists of the greatest albums of all time.
-It influenced numerous post-punk bands such as Joy Division, and its drum sound has been widely imitated.
+It influenced numerous post-punk bands and its drum sound has been widely imitated.
 A forerunner in the development of the post-rock genre of the 1990s, Low has been reissued several times and was remastered in 2017 as part of the A New Career in a New Town (1977–1982) box set.

 Background and inspiration

 In 1974, David Bowie developed a cocaine addiction.
 It worsened over the next two years, affecting his physical and mental state.
 He recorded Young Americans (1975) and Station to Station (1976), and filmed The Man Who Fell to Earth (1976), while under the drug's influence.
 Bowie attributed his growing addiction to Los Angeles, where he moved from New York City in early 1975.
-His drug intake escalated to the point where, decades later, he recalled almost nothing of the recording of Station to Station, saying, "I know it was in L.A. because I've read it was."
+His drug intake escalated to the point where, decades later, he recalled almost nothing of the recording of Station to Station.

 After completing Station to Station in December 1975, Bowie began work on a soundtrack for The Man Who Fell to Earth with Paul Buckmaster, who worked with Bowie on the 1969 album Space Oddity.
 Bowie expected to be wholly responsible for the music, but withdrew his work when he was invited to submit it along with the work of other composers: "I just said, 'Shit, you're not getting any of it.'
 I was so furious, I'd put so much work into it."
 Station to Station's co-producer Harry Maslin argued Bowie was "burned out" and could not complete the work.
-Bowie eventually collapsed, saying later, "There were pieces of me laying all over the floor."
-Only one instrumental composed for the soundtrack was released, evolving into the Low track "Subterraneans".

-When Bowie presented his material for the film to director Nicolas Roeg, Roeg decided it was unsuitable.
-He preferred a more folk-styled sound, although the soundtrack's composer John Phillips described Bowie's contributions as "haunting and beautiful".
-Six months after Bowie's proposal was rejected, he sent Roeg a copy of Low with a note that read, "This is what I wanted to do for the soundtrack.
+Bowie later sent the film's director Nicolas Roeg a copy of Low with a note that read, "This is what I wanted to do for the soundtrack.
 It would have been a wonderful score."